bigeasy/xy/diary.md

 Want to express axis rotations internally without creating a point object. or perhaps use one internally but return an array.

+move Point to own module for reuse in Voronoi diagram calculator and r-tree